jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 8. The Network Tap captures encrypted packets between the middlebox and server and forwards them to the Post-Facto Analytics Platform.

-9. The Analytics Platform selects the traffic stream to be decrypted.
+9. The Post-Facto Analytics Platform selects the traffic stream to be decrypted.

 10. Per the traffic stream, the Analytics Platform requests the session key from the Key Governance Platform, and the Key Governance